American Hairless Terrier

 Caring Guide

-Australian owners will be pleased to know that American Hairless Terriers are generally robust little dogs with impressive longevity - most live happily for 14-16 years.
-However, like all breeds, they do have some specific health considerations you should be aware of.
+Australian owners will be pleased to know that American Hairless Terriers are generally robust little dogs with impressive longevity, most living happily for 14-16 years.
+However, like all breeds, they have some specific health considerations.

 The most common concern is patella luxation, where the kneecap slips out of position.
-This condition can range from mild (only noticeable during vet exams) to more severe cases that cause a distinctive "bunny-hopping" gait.
-Most cases are managed with joint supplements and weight control, though severe instances might require surgery.
+This can range from mild to severe cases that cause a distinctive "bunny-hopping" gait.
+Most cases are managed with weight control, though severe instances might require surgery.

-Heart conditions can develop, particularly as they age.
-Your vet might detect a heart murmur during routine check-ups, but watch for symptoms like coughing, unexplained weight loss, fatigue, or fainting during excitement or exercise.
-Regular vet visits are crucial for early detection and management.
+Heart conditions can develop as they age.
+A vet might detect a heart murmur during routine check-ups, but watch for symptoms like coughing, fatigue, or fainting during exercise.
+Regular vet visits are crucial for early detection.

 Primary lens luxation is another condition to monitor, typically appearing when dogs are 3-8 years old.
-The lens falls out of its normal position, causing tearing, squinting, and cloudiness in the eye.
+The lens falls out of its normal position, causing tearing and cloudiness in the eye.
 Surgical correction is usually successful when caught early.

-Their unique hairless skin presents its own considerations.
-Australian sun can be particularly harsh, so sunburn protection is essential - think dog-safe sunscreen or protective clothing during peak UV hours.
-Conversely, Melbourne and Canberra winters will require warm clothing to prevent hypothermia.
+Their unique hairless skin presents its own challenges.
+Australian sun can be harsh, so sunburn protection is essential.
+Apply a dog-safe sunscreen during peak UV hours, typically between 10am and 3pm.
+Conversely, winters in Melbourne or Canberra, where temperatures can dip below 10°C, will require a warm coat to prevent hypothermia.

 Feeding your American Hairless Terrier properly is crucial, especially given their tendency toward allergies and potential weight gain.
 Australian pet food standards are excellent, so you'll have plenty of high-quality options to choose from.